nithyaramakrishnan/data-shield/uninstall.md

 # Uninstalling
 {: #uninstall}

-If you no longer have a need to use {{site.data.keyword.datashield_full}}, you can delete the service and the TLS certificates that were created.
+If you no longer need to use {{site.data.keyword.datashield_full}}, you can delete the service and the TLS certificates that were created.

 ## Uninstalling with Helm
+{: #uninstall-helm}

 1. Log in to the {{site.data.keyword.cloud_notm}} CLI.
 Follow the prompts in the CLI to complete logging in.
 If you have a federated ID, append the `--sso` option to the end of the command.